 - Use line breaks – don’t make your paragraphs go on forever.
 Not only will that make your blog harder to read, but it will make your content feel more like a lecture than a conversation.

-- Italicize words – have you noticed that I italicize words and phrases throughout each of my blog posts?
-I especially do it when I am asking you a question or answer one.
+- Italicize words – have you noticed that I italicize words and phrases throughout each of our blog posts?
+We especially do it when asking you a question.
 It helps keep you engaged because it makes certain parts seem more like a conversation.

 - Don’t be too formal – conversations are friendly and not formal.
 Don’t write your posts as if you are writing an essay.

 We always felt that design was important, but we never nit-picked every little thing.
 Why?
 Because we felt that our design was better than the average blog’s out there.
 This, however, created frustration among our readers with certain things such as lack of ability to find the popular posts on Quick Sprout.

 Eventually, we were able to please you once we fine-tuned our design.